Get Help Now

 If you are seeking a free attorney, Find Legal Aid

-The separation of a married couple creates several issues which must be addressed such as: child custody, child support, visitation, and property division .
+The separation of a married couple creates several issues which must be addressed such as: child custody, child support, parenting time, visitation, and property division .
 Divorce is the most common way married couples resolve these issues, but there are alternatives.

 After reading this information, if you decide that you may want to proceed with legal action, please see the related booklet, Information about How to File Papers in the Essex County Probate and Family Court.

 Annulments "undo" a marriage by treating the couple as if no marriage had ever occurred.
 If one party was not legally able to enter a marriage because, for example, they were already married to someone else, the marriage is "void" from the beginning.
 If there is some other reason why the marriage should not be recognized, such as fraud, then the marriage is "voidable."
 Annulments are rarely granted by the courts and should only be sought when the facts clearly show that the marriage is invalid.

 An annulment is also available for voidable marriages.
 The party must file a "Complaint for Annulment" in the Probate and Family Court in order to undo the marriage.
 Voidable marriages occur when:

 To file for an annulment, you follow the same procedures as for a divorce.
 See the brochure entitled Information About How To File Papers In Essex Probate and Family Court also in this series.
 The effect of an annulment is that the parties are treated as if they were never married.